Search

 immediate action to prevent downtime or security breaches.

-- Implementation: Use tools like New Relic or Datadog for
+- Implementation: Use tools like New Relic or Datadog for real-time monitoring of server performance and transaction flows.

 - Why It Matters: Provides insights into user behavior and